Lingwendil/slimbox-lite-bt/README.md

 * [Here is my Slimbox remix- the Slimbox Lite Mini](https://www.printables.com/model/1355280-slimbox-lite-mini), the the intended controller project that this firmware is intended to be used with.

+At this time the only changes that have been made to the original project are to the files "main.c" and "seeed_xiao_nrf52840.dts" to accomodate the adjustments for the lower button count.

 ## Pinout

 If you're using the `slimbox-lite-mini-bt.uf2` (not yet released) firmware with a Seeed Studio nRF52840 BLE board, wire the buttons to pins on the board as follows: